Share this

 Follow directions closely to reduce risk.

-A white box on this example product label highlights active ingredient triclopyr.
-Text on the label states “Kills completely - stumps and roots won’t grow.”
+• A red box on the example label highlights active ingredient triclopyr.
+Text on the label states “Kills completely - stumps and roots won’t regrow.”

-Triclopyr doesn't injure most grasses.
-It will damage other broadleaf plants.
-It is a good choice for treating poison oak growing next to desired grasses in lawn, pasture, & meadow areas.
+• Triclopyr doesn’t injure most grasses.
+It is a good choice for treating broom that is growing next to desired grasses in lawn, pasture, and meadow areas.

 Herbicide Application Tips